Dealing with the Second Hardest Thing in Computer Science

 Tip

-Names should be consistent
+Names should be appropriately abstract

 Tip